Business License in PA: Everything You Need to Know

 Get Your Business License Locally In Pennsylvania

 Pennsylvania issues business licensing at a local level and may vary depending on the type of business/service you provide.
 Contact the Pennsylvania State Agency that administers the licenses for your business to determine if you will be required to acquire a license or permit before you may start operating and rendering services.
 It is highly suggested to communicate with the city and the county where you do business in order to get the licenses, permits, and other requirements that are managed at a local level.
 Professional LLCs (PLLCs) require acknowledgment from the State Commission or Board.

-If you need help with getting a business license in Pennsylvania, you can post your legal need on UpCounsel’s marketplace.
+If you need help with getting a business license in Pennsylvania, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.